adre29/testing/README.md

-# testing
+# my-website
-Testing my new website
+My new website coded from scratch